text-machine-lab/similarity-loss/README.md

 Note that every loss class takes a tensor of word embeddings as input (for computing of the word similarities across the vocabulary).
 Also note that `SoftLabelLoss` takes two additional parameters: `N` for limiting the consideration of word neighbors to only top N closest ones and `stop_idcs` for encoding stop words using a traditional one hot encoding scheme.
 For more details about every loss function please refer to the paper, to the implementation and to the notes below.

 ## Notes
-* The equations mathematically defining each of losses are as follows:
+* The equations defining each of losses are as follows:
   * Weighted similarity loss:
     <img src="https://latex.codecogs.com/svg.latex?\mathcal{L}&space;=&space;-\sum_{i=1}^V&space;\text{sim}(y_t,&space;y_i)p_i" title="\mathcal{L} = -\sum_{i=1}^V \text{sim}(y_t, y_i)p_i" />
   * Weighted cross entropy loss: